How to Sharpen a Knife

 7 minute read

 Learning to sharpen a knife is not beyond your grasp.
 Nevertheless, many people have expressed concern about ruining their blade by using the wrong tool or technique.
-In today’s article Randall Wilson breaks the process down, talks about the tools you should use and explains how to sharpen a knife.
+In today’s article Randall Chaney breaks the process down, talks about the tools you should use and explains how to sharpen a knife.

 oil stone finding the angle